Highlight text to provide feedback

 Clinical Management:Phototherapy must be provided indefinitely unless liver transplant provided; compliance with aggressive phototherapy can be difficult.
 Patients at increased risk for gallstones, liver fibrosis.
 Kernicterus is life-threatening, requires immediate phototherapy and transfer to ICU.
 Thresholds for bilirubin levels by gestational age here.
 Monitor total and direct serum bilirubin at least every 2 hours; monitor for anemia.
 Obtain blood type as exchange transfusion may be necessary to restore normal bilirubin levels.
 Additional considerations here.
 There is ongoing uncertainty about when to offer liver transplant; discuss patient preferences early [more].
 Patients and families may get support from the American Liver Foundation or Parents of Infants and Children with Kernicterus

 Referral:Pediatric hepatology, gastroenterology, and genetic counseling is recommended.
 There are no centers dedicated to treating Crigler-Najjar Syndrome.
 Referral to Medical Genetics Department, if available.
-TeleRare Health for virtual care and consults is also recommended.
+Initial virtual care is also available through organizations like TeleRare Health.

 Clinical Trials:Two trials are recruiting in Europe.
 Gene therapy with AAV has recently completed Phase 1, 2 studies.